PhoenixTales/phoenix-docs/index.md

 *Welcome to the desert of the ideal.*

-These are the Design Documents of [PHOENIX](https://phoenixthegame.com) (working title "Project Nyx"), a radically immersive action rpg developed by Phoenix Tales, based on GOTHIC by Piranha Bytes which had "Phoenix" as its working title.
+These are the Design Documents of [PHOENIX](https://phoenixthegame.com) (working title "Project Nyx"), a radically immersive action rpg developed by Phoenix Tales, based on GOTHIC (2001) by Piranha Bytes which had "Phoenix" as its working title.
+GOTHIC was supposed to be very different in 1996-1999.
+The release version was a mere fracture of what they had initially dreamed of and the vision was severely compromised.
+PHOENIX is an attempt to realise this dream.

 ```
 "Phoenix Design Concept"
 2016-2023 by PhoenixTales